phalcon-orphanage/docs/en/tutorial-vokuro.md

 {% endraw %}
 ```

 The variable that we set in our view for our `SignUpForm` object is called `form`.
 We therefore use it directly and call the methods of it.
 The syntax in Volt is slightly different.
-In PHP we would use `$form->render()` whereas in Volt we will use `form.render()`.
+In PHP, we would use `$form->render()` whereas in Volt we will use `form.render()`.

 The view contains a conditional at the top, checking whether there have been any errors in our form, and if there were, it attaches the `is-invalid` CSS class to the element.
 This class puts a nice red border by the element, highlighting the error and showing the message.